Silversea’s new launch takes luxury to new heights – and there’s a personal butler for every guest, as Louise Robinson reports.

 There was a gentle tap at the door, of the sort that can only be made by a white-gloved knuckle, and our butler floated in with a silver salver.

 Rather than cocktails (though we only had to ask), this conveyed a selection of the finest designer lotions and potions.
-I opted for Bulgari, which happen to be my favourite, while my husband decided to sample the lot.
+I opted for Bulgari, which happens to be my favourite, while my husband decided to sample the lot.

 That was not the only tough decision we had to make aboard Silver Muse.
 On first entering our stateroom, we also found a pillow menu, listing eight different options upon which to lay our heads.